tifuun/raidoc/doc/pages/builtin-compos.md

 # Builtin Compos

-You've already seen `RectWH` in [The Basics of RAIMAD](basics.md), a compo that represents a rectangle defined by width and height.
+You've already seen `RectLW` in [The Basics of RAIMAD](basics.md), a compo that represents a rectangle defined by length and width.
 RAIMAD offers four more built-in compos for you to use in your
 designs: